 - £600 ÷ 4 = £150

 18 rounded to the nearest 10 is 20.
-So the approximate total number of pencils is:
+So the approximate total number of fuses is:

 Note: 50 × 20 = 50 × 2 × 10 = 100 × 10 = 1,000.

 So far you have worked with negative numbers, whole numbers, estimation and multiples.
-All of the practised skills will help you with everyday tasks such as shopping, working with a budget and reading temperatures.
+All of the practised skills will help you with everyday tasks such as pricing up a job, working with a budget and reading temperatures.
 The objectives that you have covered are:

 - the meaning of a positive and negative number